 - 8.0.1 Vehicular access to all development within Cell D shall be provided from a public road linking Garden Road (Range Road 285) and Cambridge Park Blvd.
-Refer to Figure 8: Conceptual Land Use Plan. - 8.0.2 All public roads within Cell D shall be developed in accordance with professional engineering practices and County Servicing Standards. - 8.0.3 Intersection upgrades required because of the development of Cell D shall be considered at the subdivision approval stage and regarding the findings and recommendations of the Bunt and Associates TIA dated \\\\\\June 7th, 2021. - 8.0.4 A Modified Urban Residential Road with 9.0 metres pavement in a 165-metre right-of-way with a monolithic walks on both one sides shall be provided for all public roads in the residential area.
-Figure 10-11 Modified Urban Residential Road illustrates this road type.
+Refer to Figure 8:

+Conceptual Land Use Plan. - 8.0.2 All public roads within Cell D shall be developed in accordance with professional engineering practices and County Servicing Standards. - 8.0.3 Intersection upgrades required because of the development of Cell D shall be considered at the subdivision approval stage and regarding the findings and recommendations of the Bunt and Associates TIA dated June 7th, 2021. - 8.0.4 Notwithstanding 8.0.2, any modifications proposed to public roads such as those shown in Figure 10: Modified Road Cross-Sections, shall be considered by the County.Notwithstanding 8.0.2, any modifications proposed to public roads such as those shown in Figure 10 Modified Road Cross-Sections, shall be considered by the County.